How to Prevent That Afternoon Blood Sugar Crash

 To solve these issues, you have to increase the fat in your meals and encourage your body to run on fat, or ketones.

-Well, fat is the least likely to spike insulin of all the foods (much less than sugar and protein).
+Well, fat is the least likely to spike Fat Storing Hormone of all the foods (much less than sugar and protein).
 You also want to make sure that you have a moderate amount of protein.
 If you don’t have enough protein, that can also affect the blood sugar levels.

 Getting all this right is done through the keto diet with intermittent fasting.
 Now, just like with anything else, there are right ways and wrong ways to do the keto diet.
 A lot of people just eat cheese and chunks of butter all day and say, "Well, I'm on the keto diet, it's what I'm supposed to eat."
 And this doesn't work.

-First, in my version of the keto diet, I highly recommend that you eat a lot of greens every day - particularly salad or cruciferous vegetables.
+First, in my version of the keto diet for beginners, I highly recommend that you eat a lot of greens every day - particularly salad or cruciferous vegetables.
 The minerals in the greens will help stabilize blood sugar levels and avoid any negative symptoms that could otherwise come with doing keto.
 Apple cider vinegar can also be really important here.
 Overall, your nutrition breakdown should be:

 - 70% fat